Inspection Consultancy

 We can work with you to ensure that your data ‘stacks up’ and tells the story of your school.

-This type of work might include training and/or scrutiny of external and internal data.
-Focus Education can also work with you to ensure that you have manageable and robust tracking systems which work for you.
+This type of work might include training and/ or scrutiny of external and internal data.
+Focus Education can also work with you to ensure that you have manageable and robust tracking systems that work for you.
 (See the section on data and assessment for further information).

 We can work with you to undertake a range of self-evaluation activities that build an emerging picture of strengths and developments within your school.
 Many schools and academies use this to back up and validate their own self-evaluation statements and often share the report with their governing body.